Abdolhossein Teymourtash: Family

-Iran Teymourtash earned a Ph. d in literature while residing in France, and pursued a career in journalism.
+Iran Teymourtash earned a Ph.D. in literature while residing in France, and pursued a career in journalism.
 As with her father, she was awarded France's highest civilian honour, the Legion d'honneur.
 Apart from her brief engagement to Hossein Ali Qaragozlu, the grandson of Regent Naser ol Molk, from 1931 to 1932, Iran opted to remain single for the remainder of her life.
 Ironically, the posthumous release in 1991 of the Confidential Diary of Asadollah Alam, the Shah's closest confidant, revealed that Mohammad Reza Pahlavi intimated to Alam that during his late teenage years he "was head over heels in love with Iran Teymourtash".
 More recently, a book chronicling the lives of Iran Teymourtash, Ashraf Pahlavi and Mariam Firouz, entitled These Three Women ("Een Se Zan") and authored by Masoud Behnoud was published to wide acclaim in Iran.
 It is believed to be one of the best selling books to have been published in Iran in recent memory.

 Paritchehr and Noushie, Teymourtash's youngest children from his second wife Tatiana, were fortunate to not be compelled to endure the hardship of house arrest after their father's removal from office.
-Nonetheless after having been raised in Iran, they moved to New York along with their mother in the early 1940s.
+Nonetheless, after having been raised in Iran, they moved to New York along with their mother in the early 1940s.
 Paritchehr has pursued a distinguished career in classical dance, while Noushie was employed at the United Nations for several decades.
 After a brief engagement with future Prime Minister Hassan Ali Mansur, Noushie wedded Vincenzo Berlingeri which resulted in the birth of Andre and Alexei.
-Alexei would go on to have three children, Alexandra,Isabella,and Nicolino.
-Paritchehr is the sole surviving child of Abdolhossein Teymourtash, and is considered the custodian of her father's legacy to Iranian history.
+Alexei would go on to have three children, Alexandra, Isabella, and Nicolino who are now the sole living custodians of Teymourtash's legacy.